-Even such a renowned poet and prose writer as Paulo Coelho, the author of The Alchemist, which instantly found its place in numerous editions worldwide, has his own Twitter page to keep his readers up to date with his activities.
+Paulo Coelho is a renowned poet and prose writer, author of The Alchemist.
+His book was placed in numerous editions worldwide.
+He uses Twitter to keep his readers up to date with his activities.

 The key direction of his tweets is to publish information related to his work and quotes.
-So, if you wish to catch a glimpse of the way he engages with his readers and followers (almost 15.5 million), you should definitely head out to his page.
+If you wish to catch a glimpse of the way he engages with his readers and followers (almost 15.5 million), you should check out his page.

 17. Rick Riordan

 Have you heard of the Percy Jackson series?
-The authorship of these works belongs to Rick Riordan, who is deservedly considered the New York Times bestselling author.
+The authorship of these works belongs to Rick Riordan, a New York Times bestselling author.

-Now, more than 20 novels from his pen continue to fly off the shelves of bookstores.
+Now, more than 20 novels from his pen continue to fly off the shelves.

 What awaits you on his Twitter page?
 First of all, up-to-date information about the sales of his books.

 He also periodically retweets posts from fans who comment on his novels and tweets mentioning his nickname.
-A classic example of an author's page that aims to promote the writer's novels.
+This is a classic example of an author's page that aims to promote the writer's novels.

 18. Rob Bell